A Book on Ethics and the Philosophy of Values

 Interestingly, subjectivism—both classical and creative—is often regarded as a resistance to anthropocentrism, with Nietzsche himself claiming to challenge human pride.

-For Nietzsche, humanity’s ultimate presumption lies in its pursuit of an inherent, objective value: The whole pose of “man against the world,” of man as a “world-negating” principle, of man as the measure of the value of things, as judge of the world who in the end places existence itself upon his scales and finds it wanting--the monstrous insipidity of this post has finally come home to us and we are sick of it.
-We laugh as soon as we encounter the juxtaposition of “man and world,” separated by the sublime presumption of the little world “and.”
+For Nietzsche, humanity's ultimate presumption lies in its pursuit of an inherent, objective value: The whole pose of "man against the world," of man as a "world-negating" principle, of man as the measure of the value of things, as judge of the world who in the end places existence itself upon his scales and finds it wanting--the monstrous insipidity of this post has finally come home to us and we are sick of it.
+We laugh as soon as we encounter the juxtaposition of "man and world," separated by the sublime presumption of the little world "and."
+1.

-Similarly, he rejects all morality, regarding the moralist’s attempt to judge others as an act of presumptive arrogance: Let us finally consider how naive it is altogether to say: "Man ought to be such and such!"
+Similarly, he rejects all morality, regarding the moralist's attempt to judge others as an act of presumptuous arrogance: Let us finally consider how naive it is altogether to say: "Man ought to be such and such!"
 Reality shows us an enchanting wealth of types, the abundance of a lavish play and change of forms--and some wretched loafer of a moralist comments: "No!
 Man ought to be different."
 He even knows what man should be like, this wretched bigot and prig: he paints himself on the wall and comments, "Ecce homo!"
+2

 1. The Gay Science, V, §346